-As a member of the daisy family (Asteraceae), Echinacea, (Scientifically Echinacea purpurea, Echinacea angustifoliia or Echinacea pallida) is known by several common names like Kansas snakeroot, black Sampson, Sampson root, but it is most commonly referred to as purple cone flower.
-It is grown in the eastern two thirds of North America and Europe.
+As a member of the daisy family (Asteraceae), Echinacea, (Scientifically Echinacea purpurea, Echinacea angustifoliia, or Echinacea pallida) is known by several common names like Kansas snakeroot, black Sampson, and Sampson root, but it is most commonly referred to as purple coneflower.
+It is grown in the eastern two-thirds of North America and Europe.
 They grow in moist to dry prairies and open wooded areas.
 It can be taken orally as an herbal tea, or in tincture form.
-It also be used as an herbal salve.
+It also is used as an herbal salve.
 Echinacea purpurea is the type primarily used for research and treatment, however, any of these types of this herb can be used.
-Long-term use has been linked with side effects and could interfere with anesthesia and certain medications.
+Long-term use has been linked with side effects and could interfere with the anesthesia and certain medications.

 This herb makes a beautiful addition to a perennial herb or flower garden.
-This drought resistant perennial herb grows up to 4 foot in height (140 cm).
+This drought-resistant perennial herb grows up to four feet in height (140 cm).
 A healthy stand of coneflower will attract goldfinches and butterflies to your garden.
 It thrives in USDA plant hardiness zones 3-9.
-These purple petaled flowers with cone-shaped centers bloom in late summer and draws butterflies and then finches when the seed head develops.
+These purple-petaled flowers with cone-shaped centers bloom in late summer and draw butterflies and then finches when the seed head develops.

 This herb can be started from plants or it can be started from seed.
 When starting from seed, it will germinate better if the seeds are cold stratified.
-Mix the seen in a small amount of sponge damp sawdust, peat moss, or vermiculite.
-Put inside a small plastic bag or jar so that seeds can remain moist during the stratification process.
+Mix the seen in a small amount of sponge-damp sawdust, peat moss, or vermiculite.
+Put it inside a small plastic bag or jar so that the seeds can remain moist during the stratification process.
 Put the bag or jar into the refrigerator to keep at the consistent refrigerator temperature (32-34 degrees F) for 30 days.
 If temperatures outside are likely to remain below 59 degrees during the 30 days, the stratification can occur outdoors rather than in the refrigerator.
-Prepackaged pre-stratified seed will not need to be chilled in order to germinate.
+The prepackaged pre-stratified seed will not need to be chilled in order to germinate.

 This herbaceous plant will grow best in full sun to partial shade.
-Some shade is idea.
-Like most plants, Echinacea grows best in pH neutral, well-drained soil.
+Some shade is ideal.
+Like most plants, Echinacea grows best in pH-neutral, well-drained soil.
 Plant each plant at least 15 inches apart so that air can circulate between them, but no more than 24 inches apart to avoid spindly growth.
 Though they are drought resistant once established, they will need to be watered regularly throughout their first season.
 After the first year, avoid excessive watering to help produce better plants and prettier blooms.
-Echinacea will not need fertilizing, but will benefit from small amounts of organic compost during the early seasonal growth.
+Echinacea will not need fertilizing but will benefit from small amounts of organic compost during the early seasonal growth.
 Removing spent flowers, also known as deadheading keeps the plant blooming and prevents self-seeding.
-Once established, the plant is easy care and readily self-seeds in place if deadheading is not done.
+Once established, the plant is easy to care for and readily self-seeds in place if deadheading is not done.

 Echinacea can be taken in capsule or liquid form and can be used as a fresh or dried herb make into tea.
 Most practitioners recommend milligrams per day, but you should not take more than eight weeks.
 Echinacea can also be applied to the skin.